-- File menu: Contains file-related commands (New, Open, Save and Print) for Whiteboard files, Multimedia files, files for transfer, quizzes, session plans, Chat conversations and the Participants list.
-It is also where you will find the Exit command for closing Blackboard Collaborate web conferencing. - Edit menu: Contains standard editing commands (Cut, Copy, Paste and Select All) and enables you to open the Preferences dialog. - View menu: Contains commands for changing your window layout and changing content modes (Whiteboard, Application Sharing and Web Tour).
+- File menu: Contains file-related commands (New, Open, Save and Print) for Whiteboard files, Multimedia files, quizzes, session plans, Chat conversations and the Participants list.
+It is also where you will find the Exit command for closing Blackboard Collaborate web conferencing. - Edit menu: Contains standard editing commands (Cut, Copy, Paste and Select All) and enables you to open the Preferences dialog. - View menu: Contains commands for changing your window layout and changing content modes (Whiteboard, Application Sharing and Web Tour). - Tools menu: Contains sub-menus for using the various tools in Blackboard Collaborate: Application Sharing, Audio, Chat, Interaction, Profile, Video and Whiteboard.

-- Tools menu: Contains sub-menus for using the various tools in Blackboard Collaborate: Application Sharing, Audio, Breakout Rooms, Chat, Graphing Calculator, In-Session Invite, Interaction, Moderator, Polling, Profile, Recorder, Session Plan, Telephony, Timer, Video and Whiteboard. - Window menu: Enables you to open the following windows: Activity, Session Plan, Graphing Calculator, Closed-Captioning, Quiz Manager, Notes, Multimedia Library and File Transfer Library. - Help menu: Gives you access to documentation (a table of Keyboard Shortcuts, the Accessibility Guide, the Blackboard Collaborate Essentials Guide and the On-Demand Learning Center web site), provides diagnostic tools (that Support personnel may ask you to use to help troubleshoot an issue), enables you to leave the session without closing the application (and then rejoin it) and provides general information about the Blackboard Collaborate web conferencing software.
+- Window menu: Enables you to open the following windows: Activity, Graphing Calculator, Notes and File Transfer Library. - Help menu: Gives you access to documentation (a table of Keyboard Shortcuts, the Accessibility Guide, the Blackboard Collaborate Essentials Guide and the On-Demand Learning Center web site), provides diagnostic tools (that Support personnel may ask you to use to help troubleshoot an issue), enables you to leave the session without closing the application (and then rejoin it) and provides general information about the Blackboard Collaborate web conferencing software.